-[ID] returns to the ALPHA register a string containing the device ID of the primary device on HP-IL.
-If the device does not respond to the Send Device ID message (refer to the device owner's manual), the ALPHA register is cleared, and the HP- 41 display shows NO RESPONSE.
+ID returns to the ALPHA register a string containing the device ID of the primary device on HP-IL.
+If the device does not respond to the Send Device ID message (refer to the device owner's manual), the ALPHA register is cleared, and the HP-41 display shows NO RESPONSE.

-[ID] reads a maximum of 24 characters from the primary device.
-If the device ID has fewer than 24 characters, the HP-41 terminates input from the device when it receives an End-of-Transmission message.
+ID reads a maximum of 24 characters from the primary device.
+If the device ID has fewer than 24 characters, the HP-41 terminates input from the device when it receives the End of Transmission message.
 Carriage returns (character code 13) and line feeds (code 10) are deleted from the ID string placed in the ALPHA register.

-[ID] is related to the HP-IL module function [FINDID], which finds the HP-IL address of a device that matches the device ID you specify in the ALPHA register.
-Notice that [FINDID] uses only the first seven characters of the string you enter.
+ID is related to the HP-IL module function FINDID, which finds the HP-IL address of a device that matches the device ID you specify in the ALPHA register.
+Notice that FINDID uses only the first seven characters of the string you enter.

 Example.
 This routine tests whether the primary device is an HP 3468 voltmeter.
 If it is, the routine returns to a main program.
-Otherwise, execution halts and the HP-41 displays NOT A VOLTmeter.
+Otherwise, execution halts and the HP-41 displays NOT A VOLTMETER.

-'''

-01 LBL "VOLT?"
-Is primary device a voltmeter?
+01LBL"VOLT?"

 02 SF 25

-03 ID Get device ID.
+03 ID

 04 FC?C 25

+05 GTO 01

+06 ASTO X